Living with fire

 Your home should always have one fresh portable fire extinguisher for every 2000 square feet of living area in your home.
 It is recommended, at a minimum, you have one readily available in the kitchen and one in the garage.

-*Water is not always a reliable extinguisher and can in fact spread some fires and/or make them worse.
+*Water is not always a reliable extinguisher and can in some cases it can spread fires and/or make them worse.
 Especially for kitchen fires, or any grease or oil fueled fires, only use an approved extinguisher.

 - Get an extinguisher here.